emfo2405/emfo2405/README.md

 Hello, I’m Emma, @emfo2405 👋
-I'm currently studying web development at university and at the moment I'm learning JavaScript and HTML.
+I'm currently studying web development at university and at the moment I'm learning frameworks and wordpress.

 I like:
 * Problem solving
 * Painting
 * Programming
-* Football

 How to reach me: emfo2405@student.miun.se